ui-ninja/react-native-rating-element/README.md

 # react-native-rating-element

-A simple rating library for react native supporting decimal points and custom icon set.
+A simple rating library for react native supporting decimal points, direction aware and custom icon set.
 [Output](https://github.com/ui-ninja/react-native-rating-element#output)

-This package support varity of icons from Ionicons and support fractions.
+This package support varity of icons from Ionicons, direction aware and support fractions.
 You can interact with rating icons too.
 [API Documentation here](https://github.com/ui-ninja/react-native-rating-element#api)

->Please note: This package depends on [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons#installation).
+> Please note: This package depends on [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons#installation).
 Please install and configure it before using this package.
 It is simple to install - First, install the package via `npm` and then link it using `react-native link`.

 ## Installation